Death of Alexander Taraikovsky: Funeral and memory

 On 9 September, two Minsk residents were detained when they were trying to restore the inscription near the memorial: a 25-year-old woman, who wrote the first word of the phrase, and a 42-year-old man.
 Criminal proceedings were initiated against them for hooliganism.
 Later, they were accused of property damage to the sum of more than 10 thousand Belarusian rubles.
 Still later, the charges were reclassified again as malicious hooliganism and "intentional destruction or damage to property committed in a generally dangerous manner or causing damage on a large scale”.
 As of October 28, both of them remained in custody in the pre-trial detention center in Zhodzina.
 On December 8, the woman was sentenced to one and a half years of restriction of freedom, while the man received a sentence of two years in a colony.
 On the same day, three more authors of the inscription in memory of Taraikovsky were sentenced; one of them received a two-year sentence in a strict regime colony.

 On 17 September, Sviatlana Tsikhanouskaya’s Telegram channel announced that she was preparing "Taraikovsky's List", a separate list of officials and law enforcement officers who had participated and continue to participate in lawless actions.

 In May 2021, the state utility company installed a dustbin on the former site of the makeshift memorial.

 In May and August 2021, a number of people were apprehended and later fined or jailed for laying flowers near the place of Taraikovsky's death.

+In March 2023, he was posthumously awarded the Medal of the Order of the Pahonia.